FarronF/limerick-council-meetings/meetings/2024/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th February 2024.md

 Circulated, Report of the Director of Services, Transportation and Mobility Directorate dated 12th

-February, 2024 and enclosed Chief Executive’s Report dated 12th January, 2024 setting out details--- 4
+February, 2024 and enclosed Chief Executive’s Report dated 12th January, 2024 setting out details
+---
+4

 in relation to the St. Pauls Roundabout to Ballykeeffe Roundabout Active Travel Scheme.
 The report